skyvers/skyve-dev-guide/_pages/queries.md

 Queries are declared in the module to maximise re-use throughout the application.

 As described in [Modules](./../pages/modules.md) the `module.xml` file can include definitions of queries used in the application.
-Queries declared in the `module.xml` are called *metadata queries* to distinguish them from other queries which may exist as views on the database server or as insecure SQL strings within developer code.
+Queries declared in the `module.xml` are called *metadata queries* to distinguish them from other queries which may exist as views on the database server or as unsecured SQL strings within developer code.

 Each document can specify a *defaultQueryName* - which is the name of the metadata query to use by default wherever lists of document instances may be required (e.g. lists and lookups for document references).